Mì Quảng Recipe

 • Don’t forget to enjoy Vietnamese turmeric noodles with big green chili peppers.
 Also, break the crackers into pieces and mix them well with the broth.

-Try This Delicious Noodle Dish Today!
+Try This Quảng Noodle Dish Today!

-And that’s all you need to know to make a tasty, eye-catching, and nutritious bowl of Quang Noodles.
+And that’s all you need to know to make a tasty, eye-catching, and nutritious bowl of Quảng noodles.
 Once you have mastered the pork and shrimp version, you can try out more “exotic” ones with eel or frog legs.

 Prepare this Vietnamese dish for your next family dinner, and let me know what your loved ones think about it in the comment section.
 Remember to share and like this post if you find the recipe delicious (I know you do!).
 Thank you for reading, and have fun in the kitchen!